Hands on: Hands on: Sony FE 600mm f/4 GM OSS review

 Click here to see the full-size image

-Raw files from the A9 have a profile built into them that automatically rectifies chromatic aberration, an so it's no surprise that this doesn't appear to be an issue in images.
-Automatic correction for vignetting or distortion is not baked into files in the same way, but fortunately, neither of these appear to be an issue with the lens.
-We should expect a little vignetting at wide apertures but it appears to be remarkably well controlled anyway.
+Raw files from the A9 have a profile built into them that automatically rectifies chromatic aberration, so it's no surprise that this doesn't appear to be an issue in images.
+Automatic correction for vignetting or distortion isn't baked into files in the same way, but fortunately neither of these appear to be an issue.
+We should expect a little vignetting at wide apertures, but it appears to be remarkably well controlled.

 With a maximum aperture of f/4, you don't quite get the same subject-to-background separation as you would enjoy with an f/2.8 lens, but it's still possible to get very nicely defocused backgrounds (below).